doseyg/ioc-hunt/doc/run_remote_tasks.md

 # Using run_remote_tasks

+The most common example looks like this:
+.\run_remote_tasks.ps1 -syncAD -includeConfig -task windows\services.ps1 -task_args " -cleanup "

 ## Flags

 ### -task (REQUIRED)
 Specify which task to run.
 Will list available tasks and exit if no option is supplied.
 The "tasks" are the powershell scripts in the tasks folder.
 An example task is "windows\files_hash.ps1"

+### -task_args <ARGS>
+Additional arguments to pass to the script.
+Common example is " -cleanup "

 ### -includeConfig
 Tells the script to copy the ioc-hunt.config.xml file over to every host the script is run on.
 Passes the -readConfig option the called task